The following computer labs are available for use by Computer Science students:

 The Computer Architecture lab consists of ten Apple iMacs capable of operating Apple OS X or Windows 10.
 Each is configured with Altera modeling and simulation software and associated hardware.
 Students in CSCI 2272 use the lab for designing combination and sequential circuits.
 Students in CSCI 3372 use the lab for designing pipelined datapaths and processors.
 Mr. Phil Temples administers the lab.

 St. Mary's Hall S275

-The Machine Learning lab comprises five Linux workstations equipped with liquid-cooled GeForce GTX Titan X GPU cards, and software that includes Python, CUDA, Caffe, and Theano.
-The lab is used for projects that involve computationally intensive machine learning algorithms, such as gradient descent training of convolutional neural networks.
+The Machine Learning lab comprises five Linux workstations equipped with liquid-cooled GeForce GTX Titan X GPU cards, and software that includes Python, CUDA, Caffe, and Theano, as well as three additional Linux boxes, each with four RTX 2080 Ti GPU cards and software that includes PyTorch, TensorFlow, Caffe, CUDA, and CuDNN.
+The lab is used for projects that involve computationally intensive machine learning algorithms, such as gradient descent training of deep neural networks.
 The lab director is Prof. Sergio Alvarez.